There are following five uses of multiset constructor :

 Size of multiset = 0

-In the above example, s is an empty multiset therefore, size is 0.
+In the aforementioned example, "s" represents an empty multiset, resulting in a size of 0.

 Example 2